2002 Venezuelan coup attempt: Aftermath

 By the time the Organization of American States' (OAS) Permanent Council met on 13 April, the coup was effectively over, and on 14 April the United States joined with other OAS members in condemning the coup and sending the OAS Secretary General on a fact-finding and diplomatic mission.
 The OAS subsequently established a "mesa" dialogue process, as it had in Peru following the May 2000 elections.
 At Chávez's request, the Carter Center and UNDP were also involved.
 In order to facilitate participation in this process, the opposition created the Coordinadora Democrática (CD).
 The CD helped organize the general strike of 2002–03 later.
-After the February 2003 end of the strike, the CD engaged further in the mesa process and pushed for a binding recall referendum, which was ultimately agreed on 23 May 2003.OAS, Agreement Between the Representatives of the Government of the Bolivarian Republic of Venezuela and the Political and Social Groups Supporting It, and the Coordinadora Democratica and the Political and Civil Society Organizations Supporting It, Caracas, 23 May 2003.
+After the February 2003 end of the strike, the CD engaged further in the mesa process and pushed for a binding recall referendum, which was ultimately agreed on 23 May 2003.
 Ultimately the CD rejected the outcome of the 2004 recall referendum, which announced that Chávez would not be recalled, alleging fraud.

+On January 15, 2004, during a speech before the National Assembly, Chávez would afterwards admit that he deliberately provoked a crisis with this actions, declaring that "what happened with PDVSA was necessary" and "when I grabbed the whistle in an Aló Presidente and started to fire people, I was provoking the crisis".

 Reactions

 Domestic

 Early on the morning after the coup, opponents of Chávez filled the streets of Caracas, "honking horns and waving the gold, blue and red of the Venezuelan flag", according to The New York Times.
 A headline in El Universal read "It's over!"
-Oscar Garcia Mendoza, president of the major bank Venezolano de Creditor, ran a "gigantic newspaper ad" celebrating Chávez's ouster, which, he wrote, would "substantially improve Venezuelan society".
+Oscar Garcia Mendoza, president of the major Banco Venezolano de Crédito, ran a "gigantic newspaper ad" celebrating Chávez's ouster, which, he wrote, would "substantially improve Venezuelan society".
 "This is the day that Venezuelans have been waiting for", said Luis Vicente Leon, head of a Caracas polling firm.
 "The situation in Venezuela has changed overnight, not only politically but also economically."
 About 500 protesters gathered outside the Cuban embassy in Caracas demanding an end to diplomatic relations.
 Protesters cut the mission's utility cables, slashed tires, and smashed the windshields of three cars with diplomatic plates.
 Although the Cuban ambassador told a Venezuelan official that he was not sheltering any Venezuelans, he would not allow the building to be searched.